Register your premises or event for Check in TAS

 Yes.
 Your staff need to be protected in exactly the same way as every other member of the Tasmanian public and that includes being able to be quickly identified in the event of a case of COVID-19 in the community.
 Workers are only required to check into their workplace once per day.

 If the QR code doesn’t scan, the six-digit number located on the QR code poster at your venue can be entered manually into the app instead.
-If there are still problems, or they do not have a smartphone, you can check people in on their behalf using the business profile function in the app.
+If there are still problems, or customers do not have a smartphone, you can check people in on their behalf using the business profile function in the Check in TAS app.

 For more information on the business profile function and how to use it go to Check in TAS resources.